silviucpp/erlcass/README.md

 *An Erlang Cassandra driver, based on [DataStax cpp driver][1] focused on performance.*

+### Update from 2.x to 3.0

+This update breaks the compatibility with the other versions.
+All query results will return in case of success:
+- `ok` instead `{ok, []}` for all DDL and DML queries (because they never returns any column or row)
+- `{ok, Columns, Rows}` instead `{ok, Rows}`, where also each row is returned as a list not as a tuple as was before.

 ### Implementation note

 #### How ErlCass affects the Erlang schedulers